 Open Microsoft Word, then click on:

 Then, search for online templates by typing your keywords (e.g., “cover letter”) in the field provided.
-Review the options and choose the design you like best.
+You can also click on the "Resumes and Cover Letters" category to get more options.
+Review the available options and choose the design you like best.

 Access Templates Online

-If you don’t own a copy of Microsoft Office or a subscription to Microsoft 365, you can still access cover letter templates via Microsoft Office Online.
+If you don’t own a copy of Microsoft Office or a subscription to Microsoft 365, you can still access cover letter templates.
 These templates are free and editable online.